Evan-Hocking/DigitalSynthRebuild/README.md

-# Open Synth v2
+# Open Synth Rebuild

 ## Introduction
-Open Synth v2 is a virtual modular synthesizer designed for experimentation and performance.
-Originally developed as a university project, this version has been rebuilt from the ground up to address architectural issues in the original.
+Open Synth Rebuild is a virtual modular synthesizer designed for experimentation and performance.
+Originally developed as a [university project](https://github.com/Evan-Hocking/_DigitalSynthProject), this version has been rebuilt from the ground up to address architectural issues in the original.

 ## Prerequisites
 - [Node.js](https://nodejs.org/) (v16 or later recommended)